 Discounts are available for seniors, 100% disabled, veterans and active duty military.

-To find and reserve a Florida state forest campsite, go to ReserveAmerica or call 877-879-3859.
+To reserve a campsite in Florida state forests, go to ReserveAmerica or call 877-879-3859.

 Read more about camping at Lake George State Forest or Tiger Bay State Forest.